ayush51/tutorial/tutorial.md

 The window size can also be adjusted to suit your needs.
 If you are using the Surfly code snippet you can adjust the min/ max parameters.

+For example, this would set the window size to be larger than 200x200:

 ```
 min_height: "200",
 min_width: "200",
 ```

 The window is normally set to the person with the smallest screen.
-However, this can also be removed.
+However, this can also be removed:

 ```
 set_to_smallest: "false"